Nusha34/PetFinder/notes/experiment_reuse_weights.md

 - all models perform bad in Reuse Weights.
 The reason might be that to less parameters to memory the pattern between image and pawpularity score.

-- run n_folds for inception v3
+- inception v3 seems interesting, might run n_folds for inception v3